-The administration team performs tasks in relation with the DPMC, which mainly consist of communicating with the Participants and their Coaches (see point 2.4.) and Jury members (see point 2.5.), receiving and pre-assessing applications (see point 4.) and ensuring the smooth flow of the oral hearings (see point 9.).
-Details on the administration team can be found on the DPMC's website: https://dataprotectionmoot.univie.ac.at/about-the-dpmc/the-team-2023/.
+The administration team (the "Administration") performs tasks in relation with the DPMC, which mainly consist of communicating with the Participants and their Coaches (see point 2.4.) and Jury members (see point 2.5.), receiving and pre-assessing applications (see point 4.) and ensuring the smooth flow of the oral hearings (see point 9.).
+Details on the administration team can be found on the DPMC's website.